-Fujifilm X100 (15.5 oz./440g with fixed lens, battery and card, about $1,200). enlarge.
-This free website's biggest source of support is when you use these links, especially these directly to it at Adorama, at Amazon, or at eBay (see How to Win at eBay) when you get anything, regardless of the country in which you live.
+Fujifilm X100 (15.5 oz./440g with fixed lens, battery and card, $850 new or about $600 used or $1,300 new in black at Amazon.) enlarge.
+This free website's biggest source of support is when you use these links, especially these directly to it at Amazon, or at eBay (see How to Win at eBay) when you get anything, regardless of the country in which you live.
 Thanks for helping me help you!
 Ken.

 2012 DSLR Comparison 18 April 2012